 - Pillow variety: Combine velvet, faux fur, and woven pillows in a tight color family for instant depth.

-- Add a sheepskin: Toss one over a chair, bench, or the foot of your bed.
-Instant cozy.
+- Add a sheepskin: Toss one over a chair, bench, or the foot of your bed for instant comfort.

-Pro tip: Keep the palette calm, but change the texture.
-That’s the hygge secret sauce.
+One small thing to remember: keep the palette calm, but change the texture.
+That is the hygge secret sauce.

-2. Warm Up Your Lighting (Dimmers Are Your BFF)
+2. Warm Up Your Lighting (Dimmers Are Your Best Friend)

-If your lighting screams “office break room,” no amount of blankets can save you.
+If your lighting feels more office break room than cozy cabin, no amount of blankets can save you.
 Hygge lighting is all about soft, layered glow with zero harshness.
+A few warm bulbs and a dimmer do more for cozy winter decor than almost anything else.

 Quick Lighting Fixes

 - Swap bulbs: Choose warm white (2700K–3000K).
-Avoid cool daylight bulbs unless you want your living room to feel like noon in July.
+Cool daylight bulbs make a living room feel like noon in July.

 - Add lamps: Use table and floor lamps at different heights.
 Overheads are fine, but keep them dimmed.

-FYI: Lampshades in linen or parchment cast a softer, more flattering glow.
-It’s like a filter for your whole room.
+Lampshades in linen or parchment cast a softer, more flattering glow.
+They work a bit like a gentle filter for your whole room.

-Hygge thrives on rituals, and nothing says “I’m thriving” like a dedicated tea or cocoa corner.
-It’s functional and adorable—my favorite combo.
+Hygge thrives on little rituals, and nothing says cozy quite like a dedicated tea or cocoa corner.
+It is functional and adorable, which is a hard combination to beat in the middle of winter.

 What To Include

-- Tray + kettle: Keep a pretty kettle or electric heater nearby for quick cups.
+- Tray and kettle: Keep a pretty kettle or electric heater nearby for quick cups.

 - Jars for toppings: Marshmallows, cinnamon sticks, cocoa powder, and honey in glass jars feel intentional and organized.